ad-si/Rust-Flashcards/cards.md

 ---

-Between defining a trait object and defining a struct that uses a generic type parameter with trait bounds, what is preferrable?
+Between defining a trait object and defining a struct that uses a generic type parameter with trait bounds, what is preferable?

 . . .